 Following the Scottish Governments announcement we are now reopening on the 4th July and it is wonderful to welcome guests back to Einich although, as we are sure you will understand, we have been required to make certain adjustments to our operation of Einich and this page helps outline these.
 The adjustments we are making are for the protection of our guests and our team during the current coronavirus pandemic, whilst ensuring Einich will still be a destination where you can relax and enjoy the wonderful surroundings.
 Should you have any questions then do not hestiate to contact me by email, text or telephone.

 We will continue to monitor and respond to any changes of the Government requirements.
 It goes without saying that we do please ask guests not travel if they have, or are showing symptoms of, Coronavirus.
+We also ask all guests to comply with the Government requirements including travel to Einich and occupancy restrictions.
 If you have any questions relating to your booking then do not hesitate to contact me, or if you booked via our agent Cottages.com or one of their affliated companies, please contact the agent.

 We are following guidance from Cottages.com "Safer Stays" and the Association of Scottish Self Caterers to provide guests with the assurance that Einich is being kept to a high level of cleanliness.

 Due to the more stringent cleaning requirements, and the additional time required to clean, we have moved our arrival time from 4pm to 5pm.
 Please do not arrive early as it is only fair on the team preparing Einich that they have the time required to ensure it is ready for your arrival.

 During your stay

 Ensure that the house is well ventilated during your stay.

 Follow guidance on handwashing.
 For additional guidance see the NHS website.

 To enable our housekeeper the maximum amount of time to thoroughly clean and air the house ready for the incoming guests, we ask that guests leave no later than 9am on the day of departure.